Blog

 A high TACoS for an ASIN may signal that you need to improve the organic ranking through listing optimization or customer reviews, whereas a low TACoS signals that the product is generating organic momentum.

-Atom11’s sales trend and comparison dashboard help you analyze sales trends and compare them to retail, inventory, advertising, and AOV metrics.
+atom11’s sales trend and comparison dashboard helps you analyze sales trends and compare them to retail, inventory, advertising, and AOV metrics.

-It also provides granular insights into ASIN-level performance and the root cause of sales dips, which help you make better budget decisions and focus on improving the long-term profitability of individual products.
+It also provides granular insights into ASIN-level performance and the root cause of sales dips, which help you make better budget decisions and focus on improving the long-term profitability of individual Amazon ASINs

 Improves profitability analysis